Invulner/use-text-analyzer/README.md

 </div>

 <p align="center">
-  A lightweight React hook for analyzing text and providing various statistics such as word count, character count, search frequency, and more.
+  A lightweight React hook for analyzing text and providing various statistics such as estimated reading time, search frequency, word count, and more.
 </p>

 <div align="center">